tuxedocurly/ichat_recovery_tool/README.md

 If you just want to use the tool directly, this option is for you.

-1. Download the executable for your operating system, locaed in the releases folder.
+1. Download the executable for your operating system, locaed in the [release](https://github.com/tuxedocurly/ichat_recovery_tool/tree/main/release) folder.
 2. Run it!

 ## **Installation & Usage (Running from Source)**